pajaydev/awesome-web-performance-budget/README.md

 - [Rollup Visualizer](https://github.com/btd/rollup-plugin-visualizer) - Visualize and analyze your Rollup bundle to see which modules are taking up space.
 - [Parcel plugin Visualizer](https://github.com/gregtillbrook/parcel-plugin-bundle-visualiser) - A plugin for the parcel bundler to visualise bundle contents.
 - [CSS Analyzer](https://github.com/macbre/analyze-css) - CSS selectors complexity and performance analyzer.

+## Website Analyzers
+- [Lighthouse Metrics](https://lighthouse-metrics.com/) - Lighthouse Metrics provides easy insights for your site's performance.
+Save your time by running tests from multiple locations to get the valuable insight you need.
+- [UITest.com Site Check](https://uitest.com/check/) - Test your website in more than 80 tools (web-based and free).

 ## Podcasts
 - [Chasing Waterfalls](https://chasingwaterfalls.io/) - Conversation with people to make web faster by [Tim kadlec](https://timkadlec.com/)